Are you planning a visit to Kinnaur and thinking of staying over at Sarahan? This travel guide of Sarahan trip will help you plan the trip perfectly.

 The Route from Delhi to Sarahan via Shimla

 It is noticeably warmer in Rampur as compared to the higher elevation you were in till Narkanda.
-This is especially perceptible in the Summer months.
+It is especially perceptible in the Summer months.
 After Rampur, you’ll reach Jeori.
-This is where you’ll take a sharp U-turn to ascend towards Sarahan.
+This location is where you’ll take a sharp U-turn to ascend towards Sarahan.

 Delhi » Chandigarh » Shimla (2200 mt) » Narkanda (2708 mt) » Rampur (1350mt) » Jeori » Sarahan (2314 mt)

 In the winter months, the road to Sarahan from Jeori might be closed, given the heavy snowfall.
 Be prepared and a little easy with your itinerary.

 Love food on the road trip?